 Are You Missing Out on the Quantum Gold Rush?
-Discover D-Wave's Intriguing Path! - YaNoticias
+Discover D-Wave's Intriguing Path! - YANoticias

 ### Key Features of D-Wave’s Technology

 1. **4,400-Qubit Advantage2 Processor**: D-Wave’s latest processor is designed to tackle complex problems at unprecedented speeds.
-This technology is crucial for tasks in various fields such as optimization, machine learning, and logistics.
+This technology is crucial for tasks in various fields such as optimisation, machine learning, and logistics.

 2. **Strategic Partnerships**: D-Wave’s collaborations with companies like NTT DOCOMO and Japan Tobacco Inc. highlight its commitment to applying quantum technology practically, thereby demonstrating its value to different industries.